Salt tolerance of crops: History

 More than 20 years later Maas and Hoffman published the results of an extensive study on salt tolerance.
 In 2001, a Canadian study provided a substantial amount of additional data.
-A comprehensive survey of tolerances reported world wide was made by the FAO in 2002.
+A comprehensive survey of tolerances reported worldwide was made by the FAO in 2002.

 Most studies were made with pot or drum experiments or in lysimeters under controlled conditions.
 The collection of field data under farmers' conditions was rare, probably due to the greater efforts and higher costs involved, the lack of control of plant growing conditions other than soil salinity, and the larger random variation in crop yields and soil salinity.
 Yet, with statistical methods, it is possible to detect the tolerance level from field data.
-Salt Farm Texel, a Dutch based research company has identified various crops that have considerable amount of salt tolerance.
+Salt Farm Texel, a Dutch-based research company has identified various crops that have considerable amount of salt tolerance.

 Classification

 Soil and water salinity can be expressed in various ways.
 The most common parameter used in soil salinity is the electric conductivity of the extract (ECe) of a saturated soil paste in units of deciSiemens per metre (dS/m) (previously measured in millimhos per centimeter (mmho/cm)).

 Bernstein presented the following soil classification based on ECe in dS/m: